fmuecke/Ipponboard/HOW_TO_BUILD.md

 	1. make_vcproj.cmd
 	2. nmake

-Note:  This generates a solution compatible with VStudio 2015.
+Note:  This generates only a solution compatible with VStudio 2015.
 Use CMake to create a more up-to-date solution)

-### Using cmake: Recommendet build solution
+### Using cmake: Recommended build solution
 Via CMakelist we can do
 	1. compile sources
 		- Inclusion of CMakelists.txt in the Ipponboard source directory --> cmake_qt4 for QT4-compile and cnake_qt5 for QT5, that contain the CMakeLists.txt